 They are offered in love to open eyes, to minister to others, to help people who finds themselves dealing with a similar life script.

 My son is gay.
-As I bear this mama's soul, my prayer is that we can ALL get off whatever high horses we're drawn to occupy.
+As I bare this mama's soul, my prayer is that we can ALL get off whatever high horses we're drawn to occupy.
 And remember ~ we are ALL God's children, ALL dealing with struggles.
 ALL finding our way.
 May it lead us to a place of compassion ~ grace ~ love.